trimitri/jokarus/README.md

 python package "pyodine".

 ## License ##
-This work was created at the Humboldt-Universität zu Berlin and is subject to the [Apache License 2.0](LICENSE)
+This work was created by Franz Gutsch at the Humboldt-Universität zu Berlin and is subject to the [Apache License 2.0](LICENSE)